FenixAlliance/ABS.Docs/Modules/LOGISTICS.md

 We are making it easier than ever before to sell physical products by offering integrations and extensibility capabilities to connect your favorite shipping carriers, showing live rates, or adding custom solutions.

-## eCommerce Extension
+# Logistics API
-The iCommerce Module builds on top of the Logistics Module to enable customers to centrally manage their e-commerce stores using the tremendous capabilities of the Logistics Module.
+Through the Logistics Module API, developers can create custom solutions that extend its capabilities.
+Our goal is to create secure CRUD RESTfull Endpoints for almost every possible Record Type on the Logistics section of the [Alliance Business Model](/Components/Alliance-Business-Model.md).